Haruo Ochi: Post title reign

 Ochi was scheduled to make his third title defense, in a rematch against Namiki Kawahara, during DEEP 96.
 During the first round of the title defense, Ochi was able to take Kawahara down and briefly control him on the ground, before Kawahara scrambled back to his feet.
 During the striking exchange that followed, Namiki landed a knee to Ochi's midsection which forced Haruo to fight defensively for the remainder of the round.
 In the second round Ochi once again shot for a double leg takedown, to which Kawahara responded by moving back to the fence.
 In the ensuing scramble Kawahara managed to take Ochi's back, and after a failed attempt to slam out of the back control, Kawahara managed to finish Ochi with a rear naked choke.

 Ochi returned to mixed martial arts following a 13-month absence from the sport, in his first fight post-title loss, to face Kazuki Shibuya at DEEP 103 Impact on September 23, 2021.
 Ochi won the fight by unanimous decision, with all three judges awarding him a 29-28 scorecard.

 Ochi faced Tatsuya So at Rizin 32 - Okinawa on November 20, 2021.
 He won the bout via unanimous decision.

 Ochi faced Sho Sekihara at DEEP 106 on February 26, 2022, in his third fight at flyweight since moving up in weight.
 He lost the fight by unanimous decision, with all three judges scoring the bout 29-28 in favor of Sekihara.

-2022 DEEP Flyweight Grand Prix

 On July 18, 2022, DEEP announced that Ochi is participating the promotion's 16-man Flyweight Grand Prix and is scheduled to face Ryosuke Honda in the first round taking place at DEEP 109 on August 21, 2022.
 He lost the bout via split decision.

 Ochi faced Masato Nakamura at DEEP 111 Impact on December 11, 2022, winning the bout via first round guillotine choke.

+Ochi faced Woo Jae Kim at DEEP Tokyo Impact 2022 7th Round on May 27, 2023.
+He won the fight by a third-round submission.

+Second DEEP title reign

+Ochi faced Yusuke Uehara for the interim DEEP Strawweight championship at DEEP 117 Impact on December 10, 2023.
+He won the fight by a first-round knockout.

+Ochi challenged the DEEP Strawweight champion Namiki Kawahara at DEEP Tokyo Impact 2024 3rd Round on May 26, 2024.
+He won the fight by a first-round submission.

+Ochi was expected to face Nobuyoshi Nakatsukasa at DEEP 123 Impact on December 8, 2024.
+Nakatsukasa withdrew with an injury on November 12, 2024, and was replaced by Rikito Tago.
+Ochi won the fight by split decision, with scores of 29—28, 29—28 and 28—29.

+Ochi faced Nobuyoshi Nakatsukasa at Rizin 50 on March 29, 2025.
+He won the fight by a third-round submission.